-The expanded Native Flora Garden is part of BBG's Campaign for the Next Century.
+The Native Flora Garden expansion is part of BBG's Campaign for the Next Century.

 BBG’s Native Flora Garden expansion—a newly planted area that features a cultivated pine barrens and a meadow modeled after Long Island's Hempstead Plains—comes a century after BBG first established its Local Flora Section.